acbilson/chaos-content/stones/bible/hebrews.md

 16. A direct quote of Isaiah 8:18.
 17. A reference to Numbers 12:7 "Not so with my servant Moses.
 He is faithful in all my house."
 18. A direct quote of Psalm 95:7-11.
+19. The singular verb, συγκεκραμένος (united, as in water mixed with wine) is a variant with less support than its plural form συγκεκραμένους.
+This is significant, since the object of the verb switches from faith (singlular) to the listeners (plural).
+The BDAG supplies an alternative translation with this plural form, "the word that they heard did not benefit those who were not united with those who listened in faith."
+However, the meaning is not clear to me either way; of faith mixing with listening obedience (that doesn't make sense) or the faithless not mixing with those who in listening obedience reveal their faith (better, but mixing with others like water with wine is a strange analogy.
+Not unprecedented in modern language, but is this an ancient near-East saying?)